LNU21-25/SimpleWebServer/README.txt

+To start the web server-
+Type 'java SimpleWebServer [port]'

 To recreate the error-
 404: in the browser go to localhost:xxxx favicon.ico
 500 and 302: in the browser go to: localhost:xxxx /redirect